cmd-HMN/practice_models/house_pricing/ReadMe.md

 ## Dataset

-The dataset used in this project is the [Titanic Dataset](https://www.kaggle.com/c/home-data-for-ml-course).
+The dataset used in this project is the [House Prediction Dataset](https://www.kaggle.com/c/home-data-for-ml-course).

 Or run the below command if u have kaggle install in you system